Dev-Sarthak-18/python/README.md

 # python
-this is just a project that i made on linear regression in University.
+this is just a project that i made on data science at University.